The first supply you will need for college: a suitcase.

 After that is full, you will still probably need a box or two to pack for college!
 No matter what you use, be sure you have the following items by the first day of classes.

-If your suitcase is already ripping at the seams, you can easily purchase these supplies at a college bookstore or online.
+If your suitcase is already ripping at the seams, you can easily purchase these supplies at a nearby convenience store or online (college bookstores will also have these items, but probably charge you an insane amount).
 And don’t forget to buy a recorder to tape your lectures.

 Buy a folder and notebook for each class you are taking in order to stay organized while in college.
 In addition, highlighting text in your notes or college textbooks will remind you what is important and what you should review later.